Contemporary Mormonism

 Book Synopsis Contemporary Mormonism by : Marie Cornwall

-Download or read book Contemporary Mormonism written by Marie Cornwall and published by University of Illinois Press.
-This book was released on 2001 with total page 390 pages.
+Download or read book Contemporary Mormonism written by Marie Cornwall and published by .
+This book was released on 1994 with total page 386 pages.
 Available in PDF, EPUB and Kindle.
-Book excerpt: Contemporary Mormonism is the first collection of sociological essays to focus exclusively on Mormons.
-Featuring the work of the major scholars conducting social science research on Mormons today, this volume offers refreshing new perspectives not only on Mormonism but also on the nature of successful religious movements, secularization and assimilation, church growth, patriarchy and gender roles, and other topics.
-This first paperback edition includes a new introduction assessing the current state of Mormon scholarship and the effect of the globalization of the LDS Church on scholarly research about Mormonism.
+Book excerpt: This first book-length treatment of Mormonism from a sociological perspective has much to tell not only about Mormonism but also about the nature of successful religious movements.
+Includes information on secularization and assimilation, identity formation, recruitment, church growth, patriarchy and gender roles, institutional changes, and more.
+Graphs and tables.

 Contemporary Mormonism Related Books